BodhiSmith13/PasswordStrengthChecker/README.md

 Example Output:
 ```
 Do you want debug enabled?
-Input anything for yes, or press enter to continue.
+Input anything for yes, or press enter to continue.y
 Welcome to Password Strength Checker!
 Your goal is to create a five star password.
 Password guidelines (ranked in order of how many points they give):
 1. Make your password a passphrase, such as "Sharksseekblood."